GoogleCloudPlatform/click-to-deploy/k8s/aditum/README.md

         ![Deployment Configuration](./images/deployment_configuration.png)

    Please follow the below instructions to finish installation.
    1. **Create a cluster.** The cluster list will list only clusters that meet the requirements, you can create a new cluster that meets the requirements by clicking “Create a new cluster”.
-If you want to create the cluster manually, click [here](#Create-a-GKE-Cluster-Manually) for instruction.
+If you want to create the a custom cluster, or specify a custom service account, click [here](#Create-a-GKE-Cluster-Through-CLI) for instructions.
       * **Make sure to enable "Allow access to the following Cloud APIs".** This is required for the Cluster to be able to network with GCP services.
    2. **Set up Namespace.** You can use the default namespace or create a new one in the dropdown.